IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/work-management.rst

     - tasks should be fairly static throughout development and will only change if an instrument changes their data products or levels
     - used to track the progress of implementation tasks
     - managed in the high-level board
+    - labeled with the "Repo: Parent Issue" GitHub label
 - Implementation tasks
     - define work that needs to be implemented
     - each task should be small enough to be handled in a single PR